MingweiSamuel/TeemoJS/README.md

 Only modify the following properties if you know what you're doing.

 - `prefix` [interpolated string]: String containing the protocol and host without a trailing forward slash.
 May have one `%s` for the region or none if the API has no separate regions.
-- `defaultBucket` [object]: Configuration options for a rate limit's default bucket.
-This bucket remains in use until the actual rate limit is detected via headers.
-Must have `timespan` (in milliseconds) and `limit`.
+- `defaultBuckets` [object[]]: Array of configuration options for a rate limit's default buckets.
+These buckets remain in use until the actual rate limit is detected via headers.
+Each must have at least `timespan` (in milliseconds) and `limit`.
 - `rateLimitTypeApplication` [object]: Rate limit type object for the application rate limit.
 Containing strings `name`, `headerLimit`, and `headerCount`. `name` is the name of the rate limit used for detecting which type caused a 429. `headerLimit` and `headerCount` are header names for the max rate limit and rate limit count respectively.
 - `rateLimitTypeMethod` [object/null]: Same as `rateLimitTypeApplication` but for method rate limits.
 May be null if the API does not have per-method rate limits.
 - `defaultRetryAfter` [string/null]: Default retry after in seconds if the `headerRetryAfter` is not provided in a 429.
 Use `null` to cause missing `headerRetryAfter` headers to throw an error.